 Elan’s first book, Winning the Unwinnable War: America’s Self-Crippled Response to Islamic Totalitarianism (2009), analyzes Bush-era foreign policy.
 The late Fouad Ajami of Johns Hopkins and Daniel Pipes of the Middle East Forum were among the scholars and public intellectuals who praised the book, which is featured in university courses.

 Elan has published in Foreign Policy, Middle East Quarterly, The Journal of International Security Affairs, and the Claremont Review of Books.
-His commentary has appeared in many popular outlets, including The Federalist, Foxnews.com, Chicago Sun-Times, Australia’s Herald Sun, Canada’s Globe and Mail, Times of Israel, Los Angeles Times, and The Hill.
-He is a senior editor of ARI’s digital publication, New Ideal.
+His commentary has appeared in many popular outlets, including The Federalist, Foxnews.com, Chicago Sun-Times, Australia’s Herald Sun, Canada’s Globe and Mail, Times of Israel, Los Angeles Times, Spiked and The Hill.
+He is a senior editor of ARI’s journal, New Ideal.

 Born in Jerusalem, Israel, and raised in the United Kingdom, Elan holds a BA in philosophy from King’s College London and an MA in diplomacy from SOAS, University of London.